 - Participating in professional activities such as teaching, publishing articles in professional journals or magazines, developing, presenting, or attending a brown bag seminar

-For other ideas and additional information on continuous learning opportunities on this website.
+Other ideas and additional information on earning CLPs can be found on the continuous learning opportunities page.

 Workforce members should always consult their supervisor and Acquisition Career Manager (ACM) in order to determine agency-specific continuous learning requirements.